ArtifactDB/gypsum-worker/README.md

 On rare occasions involving frequent updates, some of the inter-version statistics may not be correct.
 For example, the latest version in `..latest` may not keep in sync when many probational versions are approved at once.
 This can be fixed manually by hitting the `/refresh` endpoints to recompute the relevant statistics.

+## Further links

+Check out the [R](https://github.com/ArtifactDB/gypsum-R) and [Python](https://github.com/ArtifactDB/gypsum-py) clients for interacting with the **gypsum** REST API.

+The [gypsum-metadata-index](https://github.com/ArtifactDB/bioconductor-metadata-index) scans the logs to update a SQLite database of the metadata in the bucket.

+The [gypsum-backup](https://github.com/ArtifactDB/gypsum-backup) repository contains some scripts to create local back-ups of the bucket contents.